oikos-cash/oikos-docs-bsc/content/contracts/DelegateApprovals.md

 ## Description

 This contract is used by the [`FeePool`](FeePool.md) to enable users to permit other addresses to withdraw fees for them.
-In Synthetix this was intended to allow mobile wallets to claim fees for a cold storage wallet.
+In Oikos this was intended to allow mobile wallets to claim fees for a cold storage wallet.

 In principle it is generic, as the approver just marks a number of delegates as authorised to perform some action on their behalf, with no reference to what that action is, or who the delegates are.